KooshaYeganeh/FS/README.md

 # FS
-Easily Sort Files with Format
+Easily Sort Files with their Formats